pabtomas/dotfiles/navy/doc/04_requests.md

                 Name: my-net-2
 ```

 You can run these requests conditionally with the `if` attribute.
-You will see exemples later for this because it is not really interesting to use without Processor objects.
+You will see examples later for this because it is not really interesting to use without Processor objects.
 The same reasoning is applyable for the `depends_on` attribute.
 This attribute is useful when you want to evaluate the content of a variable after you use a Processor object.
 If this sentence is not clear now, it is not a big deal.
 You will understand when the Processor object will be introduced.

 ### `Requests.endpoint`